scoutapp/scout_apm_node/docs/tests.md

 # Testing #

-`scout-apm-client` comes with a full suite of tests, to run all of them run:
+`@scout_apm/scout-apm` comes with a full suite of tests, to run all of them run:

 ```shell
 $ make test